It’s strange but, when it comes to sidekicks in the comics, Batman’s sidekick, Robin, is still the benchmark by which all others are judged.

 More of a detective and hacker than a natural athlete, Drake figured out Bruce Wayne’s identity through old-fashioned detective work, starting with learning the original Robin’s identity and then carved out his own path as the latest sidekick.

 He changed the costume and put some pants on, along with figuring out fighting tactics which favoured his more limited abilities.
-He even gained his own series and became one of the coolest teenage characters in the DC Universe, going on to lead his own team and becoming one of the most beloved characters in comic books.
+As Batman’s sidekick, he even gained his own series and became one of the coolest teenage characters in the DC Universe, going on to lead his own team and becoming one of the most beloved characters in comic books.

 In 1989, Tim Burton made Batman, one of the most successful films ever to feature confusing casting.